 For more information visit nhs.uk/nhsapp

 Look out for other people

 Remember that other people, such as older neighbours, friends and family members, may need a bit of extra help over the winter.
-There’s a lot you can do to help people who are more frail than you.
+For further advice on how you can help, visit Age UK’s website or call 0800 169 6565.

 Make sure they’re stocked up with enough food supplies for a few days, in case they can’t go out.
 If they do need to go out in the cold, encourage them to wear shoes with a good grip and a scarf around the mouth to protect them from the cold air, and to reduce their risk of chest infections.